Texas

 Getting a sobriety token for achieving sobriety milestones can be extremely motivating and encouraging if you’re new to sobriety, but if you’re struggling to stay sober, enrolling in a sober living program or intensive outpatient program (IOP) may provide the support you need to stay sober.

-Eudaimonia Recovery Homes offers sober and structured housing for men and women in recovery.
+Eudaimonia Recovery Homes offers sober and structured housing for people in recovery.
 With sober living homes in Austin, Houston, and Colorado Springs, our recovery support programming is individualized to meet the specific needs of each client.

 Eudaimonia also provides certified peer recovery programs that offer additional regular one-on-one and family support to help clients sustain long-term recovery.
 Additionally, with recovery support services like accountability meetings, employment and educational assistance, and regular drug testing, we help individuals adjust to a sober lifestyle after treatment.